mattermost/mattermost-handbook/operations/operations/README.md

 - **Approvals** - Written approvals that need to be circulated and archived are an excellent fit for email.
 Offer letter approvals are a good example, which need to flow through different HR and manager approval chains and ultimately archived in our HR systems.

-- **One new topic** - If you have a new topic to discuss in a small group and there's not a good public or private channel, is email an ideal way to start.
-Choose email over DMs ang GDMs if it's an on-going conversation--but choose DMs and GDMs for urgent and ephermeral topics, e.g. "Can you approve this thing?" / "The meeting invite link is broken!", etc.
+- **One new topic** - If you have a new topic to discuss in a small group and there's not a good public or private channel, email is an ideal way to start.
+Choose email over DMs and GDMs if it's an on-going conversation - but choose DMs and GDMs for urgent and ephemeral topics, e.g., "Can you approve this thing?" / "The meeting invite link is broken!", etc.

 ### Documentation